-- 1 From the Apple menu, select Chooser.
-The Chooser window appears. - 2 From the scrolling icon list, select the NFS/Share icon.
-A scrolling list of available NFS servers appears. - 3 Select the server you want to edit from the scrolling list of available NFS servers, and choose Edit Host from the NFS pop-up menu.
+From the scrolling icon list, select the NFS/Share icon (2

+A scrolling list of available NFS servers appears.

+Select the server you want to edit from the scrolling list of available NFS 3 servers, and choose Edit Host from the NFS pop-up menu.

 The Edit an NFS Server dialog appears:

-- 4 Edit the information as necessary.
-For information on the fields in this dialog, see "Adding a server to the scrolling list of servers" on page 3-20. - 5 To save the changes you have made to this server, click Add.
+4 Edit the information as necessary.

+For information on the fields in this dialog, see "Adding a server to the scrolling list of servers" on page 4-21.

+5 To save the changes you have made to this server, click Add.
 The Chooser window reappears, and your changes are saved.